paulhibbitts/published-markdown-files/thinking-like-a-consultant.md

 _To succeed in your tech career and navigate the job market confidently, it's vital to start with a strong foundation.
 In this section, you'll learn how to identify your strengths, emphasize your value, and position yourself to take advantage of opportunities._

 1. Articulating Your Value Proposition
-    _Identify the unique skills and benefits you offer to potential employers._
+    _A value proposition succinctly communicates the distinct advantages you offer to employers.
+It clarifies how your skills translate into real results, making you more memorable and marketable.
+For example: “I help teams launch accessible digital products by combining UX research and agile development.”_

 2. Prioritizing Outcomes Over Outputs
-    _Focus on showing the impact of your work, not just the deliverables you provide._
+    _Outputs are the tasks you complete (such as designing a user interface), while outcomes are the results or impact that work achieves (such as lowering onboarding time).
+Focus on how your work creates change._

 3. Defining Your Unique Niche to Hone In on Opportunities
-    _Assess your skills and interests in relation to market demand and competition to target possible niches._
+    _Assess your skills and interests, and how they relate to market demand and competition to target possible niches._

 4. Reverse Engineering Market Opportunities
-    _Analyze public information about companies and roles to better understand what employers are looking for._
+    _Analyze company job descriptions, team pages, LinkedIn profiles, and recent product launches to spot in-demand skills and attributes.
+Map your experience to these needs to position yourself as the solution hiring managers and recruiters are seeking._

 5. Leveraging UX Approaches on Your Career
-    _Apply user experience design approaches, like user-centered design (focusing on goals), journey mapping (visualizing steps), and prototyping (testing ideas), to develop your career path._
+    _In user experience design, journey mapping means visualizing every step a user takes; do the same by mapping your career’s key stages, transitions, and goals.
+Prototyping can mean testing a career pivot with a small freelance project before fully committing to a new direction.
+User-centered design encourages you to regularly check that your path aligns with your goals, making iterative adjustments as needed._

 ### II.
 Building and Communicating Your Personal Brand